Environment zones are being renamed as ‘conservation zones

 - Zone C4 – Environmental Living.

 The objectives and land use tables remain the same across all zones.
-Only the prefix and zone category are changing.
+Only the prefix and zone category changed.

 Support for councils